 Inpatient Rehabilitation Programs

 The goal of Burke’s intensive inpatient rehabilitation programs is to maximize your recovery.
-Whether you have had a stroke, brain or spinal cord injury; a neurological condition; knee or hip replacement; amputation; pulmonary or cardiac disease-- our expert rehabilitation teams are committed to helping you return to a life as active and productive as possible.
+Whether you have had a stroke, brain or spinal cord injury; a neurological condition; bilateral knee or hip replacement; amputation; pulmonary or cardiac disease-- our expert rehabilitation teams are committed to helping you return to a life as active and productive as possible.

 At Burke, each patient's program is custom tailored to meet his or her needs and goals utilizing an interdisciplinary approach to medical care, including physical, occupational, respiratory, speech/language and recreation therapies, specialty medicine, nursing, case management/social work and appropriate specialty services as needed.
 Burke is different from other rehabilitation facilities in the individualized approach to treating patients - there is never a “one size fits all” program.